Liza Soberano and Enrique Gil's New Teleserye Bagani Sparks Online Debate Over Casting

 I HAVE AN EVEN BETTER IDEA.
 MILES OCAMPO PLEASE BAGANI WYD pic.twitter.com/TzR03wvpx3— ???????????????????????? | saw tlj (@thranduilien) February 11, 2018

-Meanwhile, fans of the duo argue that Bagani isn't about pre-colonial Philippines (in contrast to Enrique's earlier interview), but rather, about fantasy myths in the Philippines.
+Meanwhile, the writer of the show, Mark Duane Angos, argues that Bagani isn't about pre-colonial Philippines (in contrast to Enrique's earlier interview), but rather, about fantasy myths in the Philippines.

 Your whole argument is based on the assumption that Bagani is a historical fiction about pre-colonial Filipinos.
 It’s not.
 It’s a fantasy universe inspired by Philippine mythology.
 Much like LoTR with roots from Norse & Old English myths or GoT inspired by Celtic & Greek myths.— mark duane angos (@markangos) February 10, 2018